 Avto Meskhi

-Avto Meskhi, due to his introvert personality and moreover his tragic life is a lesser-known painter in Georgia and abroad.
+Avto Meskhi (b. in 1946, Tbilisi) due to his introvert personality and moreover his tragic life is a lesser-known painter in Georgia and abroad.
 Accordingly, Private Acquaintance, his solo exhibition held at the gallery exactly a year ago is a very important event for the Georgian art scene.

 Avto Meskhi started painting in his childhood years and attends art lessons.
 Meskhi continued studies at I. Nikoladze Art School in the class of Ketevan Maghalashvili.
 He failed two times and was not able to pass exams for Tbilisi State Academy of Arts.
 Later he explained: “I was not able to paint as people liked, I tried to explain that a mountain was a mountain and deliberately left the emptiness below” (photoessay.ge, 2016).
 13-14-year old Meskhi meets Avto Varazi and reads foreign literature on modern art.
 He used to say that Varazi compared him to the most prominent Georgian artists, Niko Pirosmani whose solo exhibition was held at the Albertina Museum in 2018.
 In 1960s, new information and communication technologies didn’t exist.
 Artists and art professionals organized salon meetings, artistic talks and worked together.
 Supposedly, the artist discovered works by Picasso, Mondrian, Malevich and other artists at that time.
 Meskhi made friends with other artists, but his works were still distinguishable with individual manner and differed even from Soviet non-conformist art.